-The US has recommended a 3 week interval between doses as in the clinical trials.
-There are no data available about extending the interval of the paediatric formulation of the Pfizer vaccine, however Canada is recommending a minimum 8 week interval.
-[103] Similarly, in Australia, the schedule recommended by ATAGI for this age group is 2 doses, 8 weeks apart.
-In special cicrumstances the interval may be shortened to a minimum of 3 weeks.
-[96] Data from older age groups has showed that an extended dosing interval may improve immunogenicity and the effectiveness after the second vaccine, and may also reduce the risk of myocarditis and pericarditis after vaccination.
-[96]
+The US has recommended a 3-week interval between doses as in the clinical trials.
+There are no data available about extending the interval of the paediatric formulation of the Pfizer vaccine, however Canada and the UK is recommending a minimum 8 week interval.[104, 105] Similarly, in Australia, the schedule recommended by ATAGI for this age group is 2 doses, 8 weeks apart.
+In special circumstances the interval may be shortened to a minimum of 3 weeks.[62]
+Data from older age groups has showed that an extended dosing interval may improve immunogenicity and the effectiveness after the second vaccine, and may also reduce the risk of myocarditis and pericarditis after vaccination.[62]